-Classroom libraries designed by teachers with a variety of categories are incredibly important for literacy development in early learners, according to literacy experts Phil and Sharon Callen.
+Classroom libraries designed by teachers with a variety of categories are incredibly important for literacy development in early learners, according to literacy expert Sharon Callen.

 Classroom libraries are a fantastic resource for students, especially early learners in Foundation Year (F) to Year Two.

-Furthermore, Sharon and Phil Callen explained that including various categories, which are filled with rich, tantalising texts, will ensure all students are provided an entry point to finding books, making choices, selecting and reading.
+Furthermore, Sharon Callen explained that including various categories, which are filled with rich, tantalising texts, will ensure all students are provided an entry point to finding books, making choices, selecting and reading.

-“Book selection is a really big piece that we sometimes don’t think about enough,” Phil said on episode five of The Teacher’s Toolkit for Literacy.
+“Book selection is a really big piece that we sometimes don’t think about enough,” she said on episode five of The Teacher’s Toolkit for Literacy.

 “Every child, every day should have the opportunity to choose books that they can work with … (when) reading, without a doubt they should have choice.
 That’s why the classroom library needs to be full of all kinds of rich, engaging and accessible books,” Sharon said.